 I am on Academic Probation, what does that mean?

 Graduate students must maintain a minimum cumulative grade point average of a 3.0 ("B") in completing the requirements for the master's degree listed on the candidacy form.
 If a student fails to maintain this GPA, you may be put on academic probation by the university.
 Failure to raise your GPA to a 3.0 or above after being placed on academic probation may then result in being academically disqualified from SJSU.
 If you are disqualified from the university please contact your graduate advisor as there will be several procedures you need to complete if you plan on applying for reinstatement.

-.